Frequently Asked Questions

 What are your fees and when are they paid?

-Management fees are generally billed to your account one quarter in advance.
-Quarterly fees are based upon the value of your account at the beginning of each quarter.
+Management fees are generally billed to your account one month in arrears.
+The fees are generally deducted from the account at the beginning of the month, based on the ending account balance of the previous month.
 The following fee schedule applies to our in-house accounts.
 The maximum management fee for any of our programs is 2%.
-Please see the information for each of the other management programs on their respective information page.
+The following is a summary of our account programs.
+Please see the information for each of the management programs on their respective information page.

 Do your fees depend on the activity in my account?